 Equity analysts focus on shareholders’ perspectives but rating agencies analyze from bondholders’ perspectives.
 Equity analysis is similar to credit analysis, but rating agencies have a longer time horizon.
 The rating process is divided into a business review (i.e., qualitative component) and a quantitative analysis.
 Recently, the “outlook concept” has emerged.
 The outlook concept refers to a positive or negative trend.

-Rating agencies are typically paid by corporate issuers.
+Corporate issuers typically pay rating agencies.
 Some believe this is a conflict, says the text.
 (And the recent credit crunch has surely heighted the controversy).
 The text says: agencies have a natural incentive to maintain their reputation; the agencies tend to act more like independent academic research centers than businesses (e.g., analysts do not discuss fees).

-… Link between ratings and default
+Link between ratings and default

 The rating agencies do not specify a precise probability of default; instead, ratings are broad risk buckets.
 Still, in order to use ratings in a quantitative risk management system, we need to map the ratings to numbers—typically, we map the ratings to default probabilities.